 Threats from Woodside’s Browse Gas Development

-If Woodside’s Browse gas development proceeds, Scott Reef faces a range of industrial impacts, including seismic blasting, gas flaring, underwater noise, artificial lighting, pipe-laying and fast-moving vessels over years of construction and operation.
+If Woodside were to get approval to drill at Scott Reef, the ecosystem would face a barrage of industrial impacts, including seismic blasting, gas flaring, underwater noise, artificial lighting, pipe-laying, and fast-moving vessels over years of construction and operation.

 With gas wells planned within just a few kilometres of the reef, a blowout would be catastrophic, devastating not only the reef system but also potentially impacting the Kimberley coastline and even reaching Indonesia.
-In 2009, a blowout at the Montara rig in the Timor Sea saw condensate travel as far as Indonesian Timor, impacting the health of locals, devastating seaweed farms, and harming countless species of wildlife in the area.
-To this day, those communities have not fully recovered from the impacts of the Montara spill.
+In 2009, a blowout at the Montara rig in the Timor Sea saw condensate travel as far as Indonesian Timor, impacting local communities, devastating seaweed farms, and harming countless species of wildlife in the area.

 Image: Montara oil spill in 2009, Timor Sea By: Martin Pritchard